India PM seeks to heal bad blood on Myanmar visit

 President Thein Sein’s government has held peace talks with ethnic minority rebels, relaxed strict media censorship, allowed trade unions and protests and held a by-election dominated by Nobel Peace Prize laureate Aung San Suu Kyi’s opposition party.

-As Myanmar emerges from decades of isolation, trade with its neighbour is already swelling.
+As Myanmar emerges from decades of isolation, trade between the countries is already swelling.
 Myanmar’s government expects two-way trade with India to nearly double in two years to $2 billion, from $1.4 billion in the year to March 30, a figure that was nearly 30 percent higher from the previous year, according to Myanmar’s Ministry of Commerce.

-“Stronger trade and investment links, development of border areas, improving connectivity between our two countries and building capacity and human resources are areas that I hope to focus on during my visit,” Singh said in a statement released before his arrival in the capital Naypyitaw on Sunday evening.

 India should be a natural partner, with ties stretching back to the ancient Buddhist emperor Ashoka and, more recently, a shared experience of British colonialism and World War Two.